All high school’s a stage…

 2. Romeo + Juliet (1996)

 True, Romeo and Juliet is already about teenagers, and Baz Luhrmann’s colorful 1996 version uses the play’s original language, making it the most straightforward adaptation on this list.
 Luhrmann’s MTV take on Shakespeare’s most famous romantic tragedy, however — not to mention the casting of mid-‘90s heartthrob du jour Leonardo DiCaprio — firmly places the film in the teen movie pantheon.
 (But what’s in a genre?
 That which we call a rom-com by any other name would smell as sweet…)

 This hyper-stylized Romeo + Juliet moves at hyper-speed, its breakneck pace sweeping the audience up into the play’s heady romance and shocking violence in a whirlwind of jump cuts.
 Gorgeous as the movie is to look at, however, the effect can be dizzying.
-It is DiCaprio and Claire Danes as Juliet, more than the bold music-video aesthetic, that carry the movie, and it’s in one of their quietest moments that R + J makes its greatest, most devastating contribution to the Bard’s beloved tragedy: Juliet wakes from her false death just in time to see Romeo swallow his poison, and the lovers both register what’s happened — and what they’ve lost — before the true apothecary’s drugs prove quick.
+It is DiCaprio and his Juliet, Claire Danes, that carry the movie more than the bold music-video aesthetic does, and it’s in one of their quietest moments that R + J makes its greatest, most devastating contribution to the Bard’s beloved tragedy: Juliet wakes from her false death just in time to see Romeo swallow his poison, and the lovers both register what’s happened — and what they’ve lost — before the true apothecary’s drugs prove quick.
 Never was a story of more woe.